Skip to content

 bun test

-# Run specific test file
+# Run a specific test file

-bun test packages/core/src/__tests__/ccxt-bun.test.ts
+bun test packages/server/src/routes/proxy.test.ts

 Linting